-How do atheists handle death of loved ones?
-Is their grieving process the same as believers who expect to see their loved ones again some day in heaven?
+How do atheists handle the death of loved ones?
+Is their grieving process the same as believers who expect to see their loved ones again someday in heaven?

 This is a great question.
-For Christians, when death takes a loved one, they have the promise of comfort from Jesus and the hope of being reunited in Heaven some day.
+For Christians, when death takes a loved one, they have the promise of comfort from Jesus and the hope of being reunited in Heaven someday.
 Let’s face it, atheism can’t offer life after death, nor is it all that comforting to think that you’ll never see your loved one again.
-Yet, knowing there is no life after death can and does motivate an atheist to live life to its fullest.
+Yet, knowing there is no life after death can and does motivate atheists to live life to its fullest.
 If I had one piece of advice to give it would be this:

-Death is quite personal and how we respond is too.
-Unlike the Christian who is expected to put his faith in Jesus and claim the promises of God, the atheist must meet death head-on without any buffer or feel-good beliefs.
+Death is quite personal, and how we respond is too.
+Unlike the Christian who is expected to put his faith in Jesus and claim the promises of God, the atheist must meet death head-on without any buffers or feel-good beliefs.
 When death takes a loved one, that’s the end.
 What’s left are the memories made over a lifetime.
 While I can’t speak for any atheist but myself, if Polly died before me, I hope I would, in the midst of my grief, revel in our shared experiences.
-If either of us died today, our testimony would be, it’s been good.
+We’ve been married for almost forty-two years.
+We’ve raised six wonderful children, and are blessed beyond measure with thirteen grandchildren.
+We have had all sorts of experiences, both personally and together.
+We’ve each stood by the hospital bedside of the other, fearing that we would never see each other again.
+Our marriage has been tested and tried, yet we have endured.
+That said, if either of us died today, our testimony would be, it’s been good.
 While I can’t imagine living one day without Polly, I know life will go one whether I can imagine it or not.